The Columbus Campus is closed: More

 To ensure the maintenance of an environment conducive to the attainment of the educational mission of Columbus State Community College, the President is authorized to establish such rules and regulations as are deemed appropriate and necessary for the orderly operation of the college.
 In addition to these rules, the behaviors enumerated under Academic and Behavioral Misconduct may result in penalties up to and including expulsion from the college.

-Should the concern involve allegations of violations of students' civil rights by employees, including but not limited to sexual harassment, sexual misconduct, and/or harassment, the matter will be referred to the College's Title IX Coordinator, Stephanie Demers, 287-5529, Rhodes Hall 115.
+Should the concern involve allegations sexual harassment, sexual misconduct, harassment, and/or violations civil rights by an employee the matter will be referred to the College's Title IX Coordinator, Renee Fambro, 614-287-5519, SX 143 (for more information, please view http://www.cscc.edu/services/title-ix/).

 Information for Crime Victims about Disciplinary Proceedings